kbala97/TechAndOncology1/_posts/2022-11-11-Intersection-Of-Genomics-And-Pathology.md

 ---
 layout: posts
-title:  "Interesection of Genomics and Pathology"
+title:  "Intersection of Genomics and Pathology"
 category: oncology
 ---
 As the number of devices increases, the agency is looking to adapt its regulatory framework to the new technology, including faster approval of algorithm updates.